Download

 1. Unzip the downloaded file.

-2. Place the *.m and bp.dll or bp.mex* files in a location on your Matlab path.
+2. Place the *.m and bp.dll or bp.mex* files in a location on your MATLAB path.

 If you are compiling the interface: